When I was about 5 years old, my daddy snapped this photo as I played Bible study at the kitchen table. (Apparently, right after a hair washing!)

-It took my breath away when I stumbled across the picture a few years into my ministry and it took my breath away.
-It’s a reminder to me that my love of the Lord and His word started back when I was a little girl.
+It took my breath away when I stumbled across the picture a few years into my ministry because it was a visible reminder that my love of the LORD and His word started way back when I was a little girl.

 One other love I had as a child was pretending to teach.
 My “classroom” was in the bathroom.
-My vivid imagination would use a bar of soap as chalk, a tile wall as my chalkboard, and a big bathroom mirror to watch myself teach.
+With a vivid little girl’s imagination, I’d use a bar of soap as chalk, a tile wall as my chalkboard, and a the great big ol’ bathroom mirror to watch myself teach.
 I could spend hours in there “teaching” my imaginary class.
-My dad used to knock on the bathroom door and ask, “Girl, who are you talkin’ to in there?”
-Little did he know it was my “class” and I was practicing for my future work as a teacher!
+(Typically, when I should have been doing chores.)